benjohnsonnlp/developer/_content/programming-model/concepts.md

 An agent is client side code that can set an Object's state or subscribe to be notified when any object type's state changes.
 Agents can be included in Expertise that have been registered in the Watson Assistant Builder service, or sensors that have been integrated with the object or other services.

 ### Blackboard
-The Blackboard is a concept that allows Knowledge and Reasoning services to make proactive applications and expertise using the Personal Assistant Builder service.
+The Blackboard is a concept that allows Knowledge and Reasoning services to make proactive applications and expertise using the Assistant Builder service.
 The Knowledge and Reasoning service includes the IBM Graph databases service.
 The blackboard uses this service to represent a common shared data model that allows objects to make themselves discoverable within a space.
 The Knowledge and Reasoning service includes a message queue service.
 The blackboard uses this service to allow agents to publish and subscribe to object state changes.
-The blackboard is programmatically accessible by the Personal Assistant Builder service, objects, agents, and expertise that are registered with a Personal Assistant Builder service.
+The blackboard is programmatically accessible by the Assistant Builder service, objects, agents, and expertise that are registered with a Assistant Builder service.

 ### Cognitive Profile service
 The Cognitive Profile service enables expertise to be personal.
 These capabilities will soon be accessible by developers programmatically through Rest APIs.
 Learn more about the Cognitive Profile service [here (not yet available)]({{site.baseurl}}/broken_link)